Holo-Light-GmbH/Hololight-Stream-SDK-Trial/README.md

 2. Open `File -> Build Settings`
     - Ensure one of the following configurations is selected
         - Platform: **PC, Mac & Linux Standalone** + Architecture: **x86_64**
-        - Platform: **Universal Windows Platform** + Architecture: **x64**
 3. Restart Unity (to work around known issues)
-4. In case UWP is selected, ensure that the following capabilites are active in the **Player Settings**:
-    - PrivateNetworkClientServer
-    - InternetClientServer
-    - InternetClient
-    - SpatialPerception
-    - Microphone
-    - GazeInput

 ### Scene Configuration